nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Working Process

-Our team placed heavy emphasis on communication, and efficient division of workload.
+Our team placed heavy emphasis on communication and efficient division of workload.
 We made use of github's issue trackers, which allowed efficient division and tracking of work, and also helped each team member visualise the tasks remaining.

 With our dedicated members and good team spirit, we were able to overcome the challenges mentioned